alivx/crontab-runat/README.md

 #### Note
 If you want to work on local file you should mount it to the container using `-v`

-Included is a basic `Dockerfile` for building and distributing `Redis Mirror `, and can be built with the included `make` helper:
+Included is a basic `Dockerfile` for building and distributing `runat `, and can be built with the included `make` helper:

 ```